Kill Me Again: Box office

 The film was a failure at the box office, grossing $283,694 but it later achieved some success on home video.

 Critical response

 The film drew a mixed reception.
 Variety gave it a mostly positive review, stating: "The tale of a down-and-out detective and a seamy femme fatale is a thoroughly professional little entertainment.
 Time Out gave it a mostly negative review, complaining: "Derived from assorted Hitchcocks and noir classics, the tortuous storyline of writer-director Dahl's determinedly sordid thriller has its moments," but was critical of the three lead actors and concludes: "Setting its study of betrayal and deceit in and around the gambling towns of the Nevada desert, the film sporadically achieves a truly seedy atmosphere, but there are too many symbols, too many loose ends, and too many vaguely sensationalist scenes.
+Mick LaSalle of the San Francisco Chronicle gave the film a favorable review, writing that it "packs a punch, with tense moments, unexpected turns and a hot performance from Joanne Whalley-Kilmer."

+Michael Wilmington of the Los Angeles Times also assessed the film favorably, writing: "Kill Me Again doesn’t look like the noir classics; instead of black-and-white, it’s shot in slightly muddy color with vagrant green tints.
+But it feels like them.
+It has that nerve-jangling mix of pungent cynicism and thick gobs of pseudo-Expressionist style.
+It’s not brilliant or original, but it’s still a lean, fast, wide-awake sleeper."

+Jeff Millar of The Houston Chronicle felt the film lacked originality, calling it a "copybook exercise" in film noir, drawing comparisons to Mildred Pierce (1945), Double Indemnity (1944), and The Postman Always Rings Twice (1946).
+Variety gave the film's performances a mixed assessment, writing: "Whalley-Kilmer takes to the role of a really bad girl with glee, always seeming to be just barely wearing whatever outfit she’s shimmied into.
+Kilmer is somewhat less successful with his part, as it’s difficult to tell how smart or stupid he’s meant to be.
+Both Kilmers get fine support from Madsen as a fully functioning psychotic."

+In a retrospective review for Trailers from Hell, critic Glenn Erickson praised Kill Me Again as "one of the best neo-noirs."